Tips for Hiring the Perfect Video Marketing Agency

 Good communication is essential!
 Think about it.
 When’s the last time you nostalgically thought about sending duplicate emails and answering the same question eight times with a glimmer in your eye?
 No one wants that!

 Video production teams will vary in size – you might be dealing with one or two people directly, or a team of 10 – it all depends on the size of the company you hire.
 Regardless, you’ll want communication to be clear, convenient, and fast.
 You’ll likely have one single project manager who shares your vision with the rest of the team.
-If you don’t, you should know the function of every person you’ll communicate with: talk to Kenneth about creative, talk to Michael about production scheduling, talk to sira about video editing.
-The implication here is that kenneth Michael, and sira will all talk to one another to create and deliver your perfect video.
+If you don’t, you should know the function of every person you’ll communicate with: talk to Kenneth about creativity, talk to Michael about production scheduling, talk to sira about video editing.
+The implication here is that Kenneth Michael and sira will all talk to one another to create and deliver your perfect video.

 How do you know communication is clear?
 For one, you get regular progress updates.
 You get details about the process without having to ask, and if you do have a question, you can direct it to someone and get an answer pretty quickly.
 It’s difficult to know whether or not an agency has great communication before you hire them, so be sure to do lots of research – read their reviews, get personal recommendations, and talk to more than one person who works there before signing on.